top of page

 Pantelis restaurant +30 697 726 1710

-To navigate to the Kataraktis, face the sweet shop in town and go to the right, past the hotel Castello Venetsiana, then keep heading up.
+To navigate to the Katarraktis, find the sweet shop in town and head to the right, past the hotel Castello Venetsiana, then keep heading up.
 Good luck!
+This clip gives you an idea of what a sudden winter downpour can bring https://www.youtube.com/watch?v=zkSOLbByaPA

 Don’t miss;

-Also, Panormitis at the other end of the island is worth a boat trip.
+Panormitis at the other end of the island is worth a pilgrimage.

 bottom of page